tescolopio/guard_tos/docs/mvp_todo.md

 - Present results in side panel and update the extension badge
 - Basic stability: no runtime errors in common flows; production build works
 - Core tests pass for critical paths (content <-> background messaging, analysis pipeline, sidepanel render)

+Note: ML augmentation is additive and considered Post‑MVP.
+For MVP we rely on the rule-based rights rubric; the browser ML assists precision/recall when enabled.
+Progress and thresholds tracked in `docs/training_progress.md`.

 ## Status Snapshot